DriverOfBuses/C263F-Homework-2/README.md

-Code is simple, just run all the boxes and it should plot.
+Code is simple to use, just run all the boxes and it should plot.